dmalawey/ScuttleTechGuide/docs/beagley-ai.md

 - It simply makes sure that whenever you do an install or upgrade next, you’re working with the freshest info.

 > [!WARNING]
 > You could also `sudo apt upgrade` but be careful as on some boards (e.g. BeagleBone Black with the Debian image), running `apt upgrade` can actually pull in an older kernel or overwrite vendor‐customized device trees, breaking hardware support.
 For example, users have reported their 5.10 kernel being downgraded back to 4.19 after an unguarded `apt upgrade`.
-[More info ↗](https://forum.beagleboard.org/t/apt-update-apt-upgrade-automatic-kernel-change-downgrade-to-4-19/32030)
+[More info:material-arrow-top-right:](https://forum.beagleboard.org/t/apt-update-apt-upgrade-automatic-kernel-change-downgrade-to-4-19/32030)
 >
 > Upgrading between major OS releases (e.g. Raspberry Pi OS Bullseye → Bookworm) via `apt full-upgrade` is *not* recommended; a clean flash of the new release image is the supported path to avoid partial‐upgrade failures.
-See [Upgrade rather than reinstall ↗](https://forums.raspberrypi.com/viewtopic.php?t=337992) or [Upgrade from 'Buster' to Raspberry Pi OS ↗](https://forums.raspberrypi.com/viewtopic.php?t=288172).
+See [Upgrade rather than reinstall:material-arrow-top-right:](https://forums.raspberrypi.com/viewtopic.php?t=337992) or [Upgrade from 'Buster' to Raspberry Pi OS:material-arrow-top-right:](https://forums.raspberrypi.com/viewtopic.php?t=288172).

 ### 2. Enabling PWM
 The BeagleY-AI has hardware PWM, but to use it you'll need to import the appropriate overlays on boot.